-The Shareholder Rights Project (SRP) is representing and advising eight institutional investors, seven public pension funds and one foundation.
-These investors serve more than 3 million people, and the aggregate value of assets that they manage exceeds $400 billion.
+The Shareholder Rights Project (SRP) is representing and advising five institutional investors, four public pension funds and one foundation.
+These investors serve more than 2 million people, and the aggregate value of assets that they manage exceeds $300 billion.
 Additional information about each of the SRP-represented investors is provided here.

 The SRP provides SRP-represented investors with a range of services, including assistance in connection with selecting companies for proposal submission, designing proposals, engaging with companies, negotiating and executing agreements by companies to bring management declassification proposals, and presenting proposals at annual meetings.